 - You may be asked to lie on your side, sit or stand to bring your organs into a better position.

 - You may experience mild to moderate pressure while the sonographer takes the images.

 - It is not unusual for the sonographer to ask the radiologist to come into the scan room after your exam to speak to you about your results.
 You will then be free to leave.

 We do our best to have our radiologists interpret the information and forward the results to your doctor by the next business day.

 HOW MUCH WILL IT COST?

-This exam is covered under the Alberta Health Care Plans.
-It is not currently offered at our Saskatchewan clinics.
+This exam is covered under the Alberta and Saskatchewan Health Care Plans.